Kairs0/Symbolic-Execution-Tool/README.md

 ## TODOs
 - manage and, or in comparisons
 - implement criteria tests (2/9)
-- push tests further on ast to cfg converter
+- push tests much further on ast to cfg converter

+- restructure folder:
+    - all python files in root

 - parsing : see https://tomassetti.me/parsing-in-python/#tools
 - also see https://github.com/c2nes/javalang.git